ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

     - defines `toString()`, `equals(Object o)`, `hashCode()`, `getClass()`, `notify()`
     - a class defined with no superclass automatically extends `Object`
 ### CLASSES
+- member of can be: default, public, private, protected
+    - member is default if one of 3 not specified, default accessible in class and package (not world or subclass)
 - static and member variables not initialized have a `null` value
 - `Object` is root of the class heirarchy, all objects are a decendent of `Object`
 - Generic classes